intelligent-machine-learning/dlrover/docs/design/async-checkpoint.md

 ## Background

-It is very difficult to keep training a fundational model during a long time period without any interruption.
-Hareware failure, OS failure or network breakdwon may oftern happen during the training.
+It is very difficult to keep training a foundational model during a long time period without any interruption.
+Hardware failure, OS failure or network breakdown may often happen during the training.
 Users usually periodically checkpoint the model and optimizer states to the storage and resume the training after an interruption.
-Now, It takes a few minutes to use  `torch.save` to checkpoint a large fundational model.
+Now, It takes a few minutes to use  `torch.save` to checkpoint a large foundational model.
 Frequent checkpointing may waste many hours of the accelerator (GPU, NPU, TPU) since the training must stop until the checkpointing is completed.
 On the other hand, infrequent checkpoints could reduce the overhead but take the risk of wasting more training steps when resuming the training from the latest checkpoint file.
-Reducing the checkpointing overhead is necessary to improve the training efficiency and the accelerator utilization when we train a fundation model using thouands of accelerators.
+Reducing the checkpointing overhead is necessary to improve the training efficiency and the accelerator utilization when we train a foundation model using thousands of accelerators.

 ## Target

 - Reduce the checkpointing time overhead to block the training for DDP, FSDP, DeepSpeed or Megatron.
 - Speed up loading the checkpoint file when the training restarts.
 - Automatically configure the checkpoint period to improve the efficient training time as soon as possible if the failure probability is given.

 ## Design